Intermittent Fasting While Pregnant – Is it Safe?

 What Kind of Intermittent Fast Diet Is Appropriate in Case a Pregnant Woman Chooses to Fast

-If you are pregnant and still wish to fast, then you may want to consider fasting for only 12 hours.
-The best fast for pregnant women is to be done overnight.
-So, a 12 hour fast would look something like this: you eat from 7 am or 8 am in the morning until 7 pm or 8 pm at night.
-It is recommended to stick to a normal diet and not try to cut anything out.
+You may try fasting for only 12 hours, particularly overnight.
+So, a 12-hour fast would look something like this: you eat from 7 am or 8 am until 7 pm or 8 pm.
+It is recommended to stick to a normal diet and avoid cutting anything out.
 This is especially true when it comes to cutting out anything essential or trying to squeeze too much into a short period of time.
 It is best to eat a little every few hours.

 If you feel like this fast means that there is not much actual fasting going on, remember that while you are pregnant, it is still quite a task to avoid eating for those few hours before bed.
 You do not sleep for the entire 12 hours, so there actually is a little bit of a fast going on during the hours that you are awake.